palewire/first-python-notebook/docs/src/notebook.md

 Cells can contain variables, functions or imports.
 If you’ve never written code before and are unfamiliar with those terms, we recommend [“An Informal Introduction to Python”](https://docs.python.org/3/tutorial/introduction.html) and subsequent sections of python.org's official tutorial.
 ```

 Now let's make a list of numbers in a new notebook cell.
 A list is another tool Python offers for working with figures.
-Creating one is as simple as stringing together a set of values surrounded by brackets and separated by commas.
+Creating one is as simple as stringing together a set of values surrounded by square brackets and separated by commas.

-Lets start simple.
+Let's start simple.
 Enter all of the even numbers between zero and ten.
 Name its variable something plain like `my_list`.
 Press play.

 ```{code-cell}
 my_list = [2, 4, 6, 8]